Cantara/maven-infrastructure/jenkins/README.md

 ### TODO

-1. Switch from OpenJDK to Zulu JDK
-2. Use latest Maven.
+1. Use latest Maven.
 Debian package currently used is version 3.0.5.
-3. Use script to download plugin dependencies: https://gist.github.com/micw/e80d739c6099078ce0f3 ?
+2. Use script to download plugin dependencies: https://gist.github.com/micw/e80d739c6099078ce0f3 ?

 ### Build and run for development